ahsangadit/viable-support-for-zendesk/README.txt

 == Upgrade Notice ==

 = 1.1.0 =
-Tested and compatible with WordPress 6.9.
+WordPress 6.9 compatible with improved admin experience, enhanced performance, and better error handling.

 = 1.0 =
 First stable release of **Viable Support for Zendesk** connect, create, and automate tickets directly from WordPress.